Printer Friendly

 detoxify

-1. To counteract or destroy the toxic properties of a substance.
+1. To counteract or destroy the toxic properties of: drugs that are detoxified by the liver.

-3. To treat a person for alcohol or drug dependence, usually under a medically supervised program designed to rid the body of intoxicating or addictive substances.
+3. To treat (an individual) for alcohol or drug intoxication, usually under a medically supervised program designed to rid the body of toxic substances and manage withdrawal symptoms.

 detoxify